kemitchell/work.kemitchell.com/index.md

 This page describes [the work I do](#do), [seek to do](#seek), and [do not do](#do-not-do).

-Please note that I am _not_ certified in any area of specialty by the California Board of Specialization or any organization.
+Please note that I am _not_ certified in any area of specialty by the California Board of Specialization or any other organization.
 I am an attorney member [291465](http://members.calbar.ca.gov/fal/Licensee/Detail/291465) of the State Bar of California.

 This page does not address my availability.
 See [availability.kemitchell.com](https://availability.kemitchell.com) for that information.